Tamim Iqbal: Early career

 Tamim, a young talent of Bangladesh, who played in the 2006 U-19 Cricket World Cup in Sri Lanka, was picked for the 2007 World Cup and played against India in the group stage of the competition, scoring 51 runs from 53 deliveries, helping his team to win the match.
 In December that year, the Bangladesh Cricket Board (BCB) granted Tamim a one-year grade C contract, one of 22 central contracts held by the Board at the time.
 Although he was still in the lowest tier of central contracts, it was an extension of his previous contract, which lasted six months.

 On Bangladesh's tour of the West Indies in July and August 2009, Tamim scored his maiden Test century against a West Indies team weakened by disputes between players and administrators, which resulted in seven players making their Test debuts in the match.
 His effort with the bat helped Bangladesh to a historic victory – their first against the West Indies in Tests, their first overseas Test victory and only their second Test win.
-He ended up with 128, and was named as the Man of the Match for his performance (he also scored 33 in the first innings).
+He ended up with scoring 128 runs and was named as the Man of the Match for his performance (he also scored 33 runs in the first innings).
 Speaking of his innings, Tamim said "It was a flat wicket, and if you concentrate hard and look to bat straight, it's a good track to score on.
 I'm just 20 and have played only 11 Tests, I think there are a lot more [innings like these] to come".
 Bangladesh went on to win the second Test, and in the process secured their first overseas series win.
 Iqbal was Bangladesh's leading run-scorer in the series with 197 runs.

 Bangladesh's coach, Jamie Siddons, opined in January 2010 that Tamim had "the makings of a world-class opener".